 Ensuring that passengers have as many ways to pay a fare as possible promotes public safety.
-By ensuring that all vehicles have card payment facilities in a society where carrying cash is less and less common means that the public should always be able to get home safely.
+By ensuring that all vehicles have card payment facilities in a society where carrying cash is becoming less common means that the public should always be able to get to their destination safely.